 Read over VMCAS and supplemental applications, skimmed school website, read my thesis, read recent veterinary magazines, prepared and studied flashcards with common interview questions - then tried to relax as much as possible the day of the interview!

-Applicants were overwhelmingly impressed by the friendliness, supportiveness, and welcoming environment of the interviewers, faculty, staff, and students.
-They appreciated the relaxed and conversational atmosphere of the interviews, as well as the helpfulness and genuine interest shown towards them.
-Many also highlighted the sense of community and school pride, as well as the opportunity to interact with current students and learn about student life.
+Applicants were overwhelmingly impressed by the friendliness and supportiveness of the interviewers, faculty, student ambassadors, and current students.
+They appreciated the relaxed and conversational atmosphere of the interviews, the welcoming environment, and the opportunity to connect with individuals who genuinely cared about the well-being and success of students at the school.

 The student ambassadors were all really helpful and supportive, and they also gave us some insight into what student life is like.
 Some also sat in the waiting room with me and helped calm my nerves before the interview.